microsoft/nni/docs/en_US/Compression/v2_pruning_algo.rst

 This means users can freely combine components from different algorithms, or easily use a component of their own implementation to replace a step in the original algorithm to implement their own pruning algorithm.

-Right now, pruning algorithms with how to generate masks in one step are implemented as pruners, and how to schedule sparsity in each iteration are implemented as task generators.
+Right now, pruning algorithms with how to generate masks in one step are implemented as pruners, and how to schedule sparsity in each iteration are implemented as iterative pruners.

 **Pruner**